 Antioch Police add another officer to force, lateral from Palo Alto

-He’s an identical twin whose brother is a police officer in Mountain View
+He’s an identical twin whose brother is a police officer in Mountain View; brings force to 118 sworn

 By Antioch Police Department